tldr-pages/tldr/pages/common/llm.md

 > Interact with Large Language Models (LLMs) via remote APIs and models that can be installed and run on your machine.
 > More information: <https://llm.datasette.io/en/stable/help.html>.

-- Set up OpenAI API Key:
+- Set up an OpenAI API Key:

 `llm keys set openai`